JasonCorchado/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+    A: .forEach performs a function for every element in the array, map does the same but puts the new values in a new array.
 2. Explain the difference between a callback and a higher order function.
+    A: A callback is a function passed in to the current function from outside the function, hile a higher order function is the function the callback is passed into.
 3. What is closure?
+   A: Closure is when a function is reaching outside its scope into the lexical context to receive its variable.
 4. Describe the four rules of the 'this' keyword.
+    A: 1: When contained in a global scope this is the window object.
+       2: Whena function is called this is the object before the "." .
+       3: In a constructor this is the object being return by the constructor function.
+       4: When ever a call, apply or bind method is used this is defined explicitly.
 5. Why do we need super() in an extended class?
+    A: super() is used to refer to the parent class objects.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.